Japan's crazy underground bike vaults

 Storage solution

-In Japan as a whole, 78% of households own a bike, compared with 50% of those in Britain, according to a 2014 study by the Pew Research Center.
+In Japan, 78% of households own a bike, compared with 50% of those in Britain, according to a 2014 study by the Pew Research Center.

 "It's a blessing and a curse," says Chad Feyen, of The Cycling Embassy of Japan, which is devoted to promoting cycling and improving bike infrastructure.